GluuFederation/oxAuth/Server/integrations/casa/README.md

 ### Adding authentication mechanisms (new factors)

 If the method you want to add is already supported out-of-the-box, it is a matter of enabling it: Casa's admin console [doc page](https://gluu.org/docs/casa/administration/admin-console/#enabled-methods) has the required steps.
-If you are planning to onboard a different mechanism more work is required and we suggest start reading [this page](https://gluu.org/docs/casa/developer/authn-methods/) of Casa's developer guide.
+If you are planning to onboard a different mechanism more work is required.
+In that case, we suggest reading [this page](https://gluu.org/docs/casa/developer/authn-methods/) of Casa's developer guide.

 ## Flow look&feel

 Casa flow pages inherit many of the design elements already set in the [custom branding](https://gluu.org/docs/casa/plugins/custom-branding/) plugin.
 Changes in design elements such as color scheme or custom CSS rules should take effect in flow pages immediately.

-If you require a full customization of the look and feel you are advised to create your own flow pages.
+If you require a full customization of the look and feel you have to modify the flow pages.
 Follow [this](https://gluu.org/docs/gluu-server/operation/custom-design/) as a guide.
-Account relevant pages are located at `casa` folder inside oxAuth war.
+Account relevant pages are located in `casa` folder of oxAuth war.